A. P. Nandakumar

 A. P. Nandakumar is an Indian politician and a member of the Dravida Munnetra Kazhagam (DMK) party.
 He currently serves as the Member of Legislative Assembly of Tamil Nadu representing the Anaikattu.
 He was first elected to the Tamil Nadu Legislative Assembly in 2016, defeating the incumbent AIADMK candidate, and was re-elected in 2021 for a second consecutive term.
 Over the years, he has become known for his grassroots activism, consistent advocacy for inclusive governance, and his instrumental role in implementing large-scale development projects in Anaikattu.
 He has also served in key party leadership roles, including as the Vellore Central District Secretary of the DMK.

-Political career
+Electoral performance

 Entry into Politics and DMK Involvement

 A. P. Nandakumar began his political journey with the DMK in the early 2000s.
 Demonstrating dedication and organizational skills, he rose through the ranks to become the Vellore Central District Secretary.
 In this role, he launched a large-scale membership drive aimed at enrolling 50,000 new party members in the Vellore district, thereby strengthening the DMK’s grassroots base.

-Legislative Assembly Tenure

-2016 Election

-In the 2016 Tamil Nadu Legislative Assembly election, Nandakumar contested from the Anaikattu constituency as a DMK candidate.
-He defeated the incumbent M. Kalai Arasu of the AIADMK by a margin of 8,768 votes.

-2021 Re-election

-Nandakumar was re-elected in the 2021 Tamil Nadu Legislative Assembly election, receiving 95,159 votes.
-He defeated AIADMK’s G. Velazhagan by a margin of 6,360 votes, thereby securing his second consecutive term as MLA.